 Demonstrates candor and level headedness in all business dealings.
 Listens actively and always responds in a respectful tone.
 Engages appropriately when in disagreement and pushes back respectfully and in a spirit of good faith cooperation.
 Speaks persuasively and convincingly but is not afraid to say, “I don’t know” and then research an answer.
 Manages others’ expectations appropriately and proactively communicates any potential problems or roadblocks.
 Effectively feeds information upward and rarely leaves others flying blind or unaware of important updates.

 Regularly looks for common ground and encourages collaboration among team members.
 Welcomes positive confrontation rather than sweeping things under the rug.
 Assumes good intentions until proven otherwise and always looks to bring out the best in others.
 Resolves interpersonal conflict without drama or angst.
 Builds consensus via shared decision making.
 Fosters a sense of shared accountability and group responsibility.
 Celebrates successes and recognizes and appreciates others’ contributions.
 Confronts problems head on but in a firm and constructive manner.
 Creates a work environment based on inclusiveness, welcoming others’ suggestions and points of view.

 See the difference?
-As you can see, there are lots of areas to focus on when describing communication because it touches on teamwork, cooperation, and a host of other areas.
+As you can see, there are lots of areas to focus on when describing communication, hence, a wide array of performance review sample phrases, because communication touches on teamwork, cooperation, and a host of other areas.
 While no one size will fit all companies or situations, any one of these outlined approaches—taken as a whole or combined in part with others—will help your organization reach its goal of inspiring employees to higher performance and communicating clearly the level of excellence that you demand and expect from your staff members.

 For more business insights and strategies, sign up for our free management newsletter.